 APPLICATION: We ask that you read our WHOLE profile and reviews before applying, and only write to us if you are comfortable with the policies outlined.

 ZOOM/VIDEO CHATS: We do not usually do video interviews.
 Sometimes an applicant's profile and messages don't let us know everything we would like to about someone planning to come here.
 In those situations, we might ask you for a video chat.
 But because our own profile and reviews are fairly extensive, we expect you to use those details to decide whether or not our center is a good fit, plus you are also always welcome to write questions about anything that is not addressed in our profile.
 We look forward to hearing from you!

 There is no public transport to our center.
 We can pick you up from Santa Rosa, Sebastopol or Guerneville (number 20 bus runs from Santa Rosa).
 Nearest airport is STS, Sonoma County Santa Rosa (connections through Alaskan/Horizon and United Airlines), and further away are Oakland OAK and San Francisco SFO.
-There are bus connections from those airports to Santa Rosa ( as of fall 2020, airportexpressinc.com is NOT running but Golden Gate Transit should be).
+There are bus connections from those airports to Santa Rosa ( as of early 2021, airportexpressinc.com is NOT running but Golden Gate Transit should be).
 Amtrak and Grayhound also go to Santa Rosa.
-Please plan for a weekday arrival if you need to be picked up, by 7pm.
+Please plan for a Tues-Sat arrival if you need to be picked up, by 7pm.
 Thank you!

 Acceso a Internet